-e had an excellent breakfast, left leisurely for the airport, queued, and then were informed the flight had been cancelled last May, before the booking was made.
+We had an excellent breakfast, left leisurely for the airport, queued, and then were informed the flight had been cancelled last May, before the booking was made.
 How is that possible?
 The flight appears sometimes on t he SAA web too!!
 We were given the option to fly to Joburg, wait, then to Durban, arriving 5.30pm, far too late to then drive to the Drakensberg.
 At that point the BA desk opened, so David bought tickets for that – fortunately seats were available.
-We arrived in Durban 1 hr later than planned, which made me nervous as the B&B I have booked is in a Black housing area from what I see on Google, but it is the nearest place to Royal Natal National Park.
+We arrived in Durban 1 hr later than planned, which made me nervous as the B&B I have booked is in a Black housing area (Bonjaneni) from what I see on Google, but it is the nearest place to Royal Natal National Park.
 The Park was already booked out when I tried.

-I finally arrived here at 7, having lost time in Bergville to grab a Kentucky burger L, and then find this place in the dark.
+I finally arrived here (Tugela Falls B&B) at 7, having lost time in Bergville to grab a Kentucky burger, and then find this place in the dark.
 I missed the sign in the dark concentrating on many people on the narrow road, and relying on the GPS, not entirely wise.

 Hope to survive the night…..